lehuy299/BadmintonApp/HomeworkDay3TeamD-1.md

   * __testgetAvailableSlotssuccess__: if the cityId is valid and day is correct ( not in the past or in correct format) then the application return the array of (centreId, venueSlots)
   * __testgetAvailableSlotsunvalidcityId__:error if the input parameter cityId is invalid (not exist)
   * __testgetAvailableSlotsdayintheast__:error if the input parameter day is in the past.
-  * __testgetAvailableSlotsunvalidday__: error if the input parameter day is invail (example of dd/mm/yyyy :32/01/2020 , 12/14/2020)
+  * __testgetAvailableSlotsunvalidday__: error if the input parameter day is invalid (example of dd/mm/yyyy :32/01/2020 , 12/14/2020)
   * __testgetAvailableSlotsunvalidSlot__: erorr if there is less than 45 minute slot ( example there are 2 booking : 7:00-> 9:00 and 9:30 -> 10:30 can not book the court from 9:00 to 9:30)

 ### _createBooking_